tee-jaay/dockl/README.md

 ### Prerequisites

-- A Linux distro operating system: Ubuntu, Fedora etc.
+- A Linux distro operating system: [Ubuntu](https://ubuntu.com) etc.
 - [Python](https://www.python.org) v3 should be installed
 - [Docker](https://www.docker.com) should be installed, version 20.10.12 is used in this project
-- `git` should be installed (recommended v2.34.1 or higher)
+- [Git](https://github.com/git-guides/install-git) should be installed (recommended v2.34.1 or higher)

 ### Clone the repo